rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 * 1.0.6 - Fix issue where undefined output exceptions were not being handled correctly
 * 1.0.5 - Add `utilities` plugin tag for Marketplace searchability
 * 1.0.4 - Fix issue where run action was excluded from plugin on build
-* 1.0.3 - Update to v2 Python plugin architecture | Support web server mode | Add and pin 3rd party libraries: lxml, beautifulsoup, pyyaml, maya, and records
+* 1.0.3 - Update to v2 Python plugin architecture | Support web server mode | Add and pin 3rd party libraries: lxml, beautifulsoup, pyyaml, maya, and records;
 * 1.0.2 - SDK update
 * 1.0.1 - SSL bug fix in SDK
 * 0.1.0 - Initial plugin